kjolley/BIGSdb_documentation/administration.rst

 ====
 Sets provide a means to partition the database in to manageable units that can appear as smaller databases to an end user.
-Sets can include constrained groups of isolates, loci, and schemes from the complete database and also include additional metadata fields only applicable to that set.
+Sets can include constrained groups of isolates, loci, and schemes from the complete database.

 .. seealso::